dekuNukem/STM32_tutorials/lesson5_spi_i2c/README.md

 In the next lesson we're going to look at the holy grail embedded development: Real-Time Operating System.

 Instead of running everything inside one big loop, with RTOS you can split your program into self-contained tasks that are executed in parallel.
-As a result, you can achieve much more sophisticated behavior while reducing the code complexity.
+As a result, you can achieve much more sophisticated program behavior while reducing the code complexity.

 [CLICK ME TO GO TO NEXT LESSON](../lesson6_rtos/README.md)